|

 its first year-

-and was held on my front porch!
+and was held on our front porch!
 The 1989 show was moved to the first Saturday in May and SouthCon remained a spring show until 1997, when it moved to the first

 Saturday in October, a date it still occupies today.